 Vilmart is a producer that I don’t see posted often.
 I visited this property in 10/22.
 Ate the fruit they left behind two- three weeks after they picked the Pinot Noir in their Clos des Goisses vineyard.
 So bloody delicious.
 Once you’ve had a steady diet of vineyard grapes, you can no longer eat table grapes.
 The thing to know about Vilmart, they embrace neutral wood barrels.
 It’s what makes their cuvées so complex…the wood & air.
 This is one of their entry level cuvées.

 Tonight is a four-course…finishing w/ apple tart from the farmers market.
 Pairs nicely.
 The palate is; golden & green bruised apple, Bosc pear, tropical fruits-green melon, kiwi, pineapple juice, lemon & lime flesh, tangerine hues, saline/sea spray, toast, brioche, vanillin, cream, touch of ginger, moist, fine chalkiness, grey volcanic minerals, beautiful acidity, yellow lilies, jasmine, well balanced and polished finish that lasts minutes.
-From 375ml. — a year ago
+From 375ml. — 2 years ago

 Pure decadence!
 Initial impressions of lemon custard rippled heavily with pure sweet vanilla eventually give way to flavors of baked apricots and peaches.

 Luc Morlet, the previous wine maker from Peter Michael, certainly knows how to make a good wine.
 A few of you that have posted other wines from their portfolio can vouch on the increasing difficulty to find their allocations.
-Definitely buy when you find! — 2 years ago
+Definitely buy when you find! — 3 years ago